marsjoy/WeekThreeProject/README.md

-# Project 3 - *Sweet Tweet*
+# Project 3 - *Sweet Tweets*

-**Sweet Tweet** is an android app that allows a user to view his Twitter timeline and post a new tweet.
+**Sweet Tweets** is an android app that allows a user to view his Twitter timeline and post a new tweet.
 The app utilizes [Twitter REST API](https://developer.twitter.com/en/docs/api-reference-index).

 Time spent: **infinity** hours spent in total